 - Thank your sponsors.

-If you had to cancel or postpone an in-person event, you can still thank sponsors of the event via your online community to give them visibility with your members.
-You can even ask them to transition their in-person sponsorship online by sponsoring an online game or providing a Canada Day discount on products or services for your members.
+Your association can thank sponsors of the event via your online community to give them visibility with your members.
+You can even ask them to transition their previous in-person sponsorship online by sponsoring an online game or providing a Canada Day discount on products or services for your members.

 - Tell your associations story.